top of page

 Spanish Immersion

 Spanish Immersion Preschool is an early education environment where Spanish is taught naturally through daily activities.
 Teachers are fluent and native speakers who use the language 100% throughout the day.
-This communication style is included during instruction, outdoor play and meal times.
+This communication style is included during instruction, outdoor play, and meal times.
+Children are encouraged to listen, respond, and engage in Spanish as part of their everyday routine, making language learning both fun and meaningful.

 We speak to our students in both English and Spanish throughout the day with the hopes to strengthen both languages.